neptune-ai/docs/docs/index.rst

 - |Organize ML experimentation|
 - |Compare and debug ML experiments and models|
 - |Share results of experiments with your team|

-While Neptune is essentially a platform for tracking experiments, it provides Jupyter and JupyterLab extensions that also let you track Jupyter Notebooks.

 - |Clean up your Jupyter workflow without git|

 |Sign up|